 David E. Rogers Award

-The Rogers Award, jointly funded by the AAMC and the Robert Wood Johnson Foundation, honors Dr. David Rogers, a former president of the Foundation and an exemplar of academic medicine’s commitment to meeting the health care needs of our country.
+The David E. Rogers Award is granted annually to a medical school faculty member who has made major contributions to improving the health and health care of the American people.
+Jointly sponsored by the AAMC and the Robert Wood Johnson Foundation, the Award honors David Rogers, MD, a former president of the Foundation and an exemplar of academic medicine’s commitment to meeting the health care needs of the nation.
 Throughout his life, Dr. Rogers was a dynamic influence in stimulating programs in medical education and medical care delivery, especially in areas of significant social interest.
-The Rogers Award is granted annually to a member of a medical school faculty who has made major contributions to improving the health and health care of the American people.

 Please address all questions to:

 Recent Rogers Award Recipients